Abir835/SQLALCHEMY/README.md

 ** pip install SQLAlchemy

-I am solve some problem with sqlalcemy.
+I solved some problem with sqlalcemy.

 1. How to create database eith sqlite?
 2. show all customer data count total order per customer with condition between date ?